victoriapschen/projects/README.md

-# sillyprojects
+# Hello, I'm Victoria Chen.
-Just storing some of my little projects for reference.
+I hope to be a programmer, so I thought I better store some of my little projects and old assignments for reference and portfolio sake.